Working Together to Combat Antibiotic Resistant Bacteria through Antibiotic Stewardship in Communities

 Promoting Effective Care Coordination and Communication

-The QIO Program has made great strides in helping providers and communities reduce avoidable admissions and readmissions by improving the quality of care transitions.
-Their efforts resulted in approximately $1 billion in costs savings between 2011 and 2014, indicating an increase in the number days beneficiaries remain in their home.
-QIN-QIOs are uniquely positioned to spark and strengthen community-based care coordination initiatives due to their experience with convening acute and post-acute providers, practitioners, pharmacies, long-term care services and supports, patients and advocates, and other local stakeholders.
+The QIO Program has made great strides in helping providers and communities reduce avoidable readmissions and improve transitions of care (at about $1 billion in cost savings from 2011 to 2014).
+QIN-QIOs are uniquely positioned to spark and strengthen community-based care coordination initiatives through their experience in building coalitions of acute and post-acute providers, practitioners, long-term care services and supports, patients and their advocates, and other local stakeholders.

 As the Program amplifies and extends its assistance for care coordination, QIN-QIOs continue to play an essential role, facilitating the formation of new coalitions and encouraging all collaborative groups to focus on improving the quality of care.
 Program emphasis is placed on serving Medicare beneficiaries with multiple chronic conditions, with health literacy needs or those living in rural areas — specifically, beneficiaries who will benefit the most from the transformation of our fragmented health care system into one in which coordinated care is the norm.

 Adverse drug events (ADEs) contribute to significant patient harm and may trigger unnecessary diagnostic tests and avoidable hospital admissions and readmissions.
 From August 2014 through January 2017, QIO Program efforts to improve medication safety have resulted in: